jeffreyCarlLong/TMwR/14-iterative-search.md

 ## Chapter summary {#iterative-summary}

 This chapter describes two iterative search methods for optimizing tuning parameters.
-Both can be effective at finding good values alone or as a follow-up method that is used after an initial grid search to further `r pkg(finetune)` performance.
+Both can be effective at finding good values alone or as a follow-up method that is used after an initial grid search to further <span class="pkg">finetune</span> performance.